 Definition: Acoustic Emission Non-Destructive Testing is the act of using acoustic emissions to identify possible defects and imperfections in a material.

-How to conduct Acoustic Emission Testing
+How to Conduct Acoustic Emission Testing

 Inspectors conducting Acoustic Emission Tests are examining materials for bursts of acoustic energy, also called acoustic emissions, which are caused by defects in the material.
 Intensity, location, and arrival time can be examined to reveal information about possible defects within the material.

-7. Liquid Penetrant testing (PT)
+7. Dye Penetrant testing (PT)

-How to conduct Penetrant Testing
+How to Conduct Penetrant Testing